SagarBansal7/Keep-on-Closing/README.md

 > Hello!
 I hope this message finds you well!
 After our last project predicting house prices was so successful, I thought we could work on a follow up project.
 Since the last time I have collected more data to improve the model to predict house prices.
 It was clear that I needed at least one other predictor, so I decided to start recording the style of architecture of each property.
 I specialize in three types of Architectures: Craftsman, Queen Anne, and Victorian.
 The new data that I collected is in the attached data file.
 >
 > In our last project we verified how much the square footage of the house affects the price of the property, but I don't know how this relationship is affected when we take the architecture style into consideration.
 I would like to better understand how both the square footage and the style of the house affects the price so that I can better target specific homes to make the most profit on a sale.
-Can you help me to better understand how both of these variables affect the Price of these properties?
+Can you help me to better understand how both variables affect the Price of these properties?

 [Please click here to visit the previous project with this client!](https://github.com/SagarBansal7/Always-Be-Closing)